mculhane/project-notebook/November 16.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+I think the most pressing issue is to confirm my general approach to the semantics.
+More specifically, we need to confirm that the approach I've taken is superior to an approach in which the functionality is built into the IR classes (which it likely is).
+Furthermore, we should probably confirm that our decision to develop the semantics in Python (in order to have easier interaction with Sublime) still makes sense over using Scala (and then having to do more work to get the Sublime plugin functional).
+Much of my thinking this week about how to structure the semantics was based on the Expression Problem we discussed in class.

 **What questions do you have for your critique partners?
 How can they best help you?**

+Does the general structure to the semantics/IR seem appropriate?
+Do you have any suggestions regarding how we might simulate (or avoid using) pattern matching, or does our current approach look okay?
+Is the approach of checking types to simulate pattern matching so unpythonic and cringeworthy that we should avoid it?

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**